sal2267/sal2267/README.md

 When I’m not debugging or designing experiments, you might find me:
 - 🎻 Rehearsing with the Columbia Pops Orchestra
 - 🧮 Coaching early math literacy at local elementary schools
-- ☕ Decompressing over iced coffee and a good AI podcast
+- ☕ Decompressing over iced coffee and a good TV show

 ---